b3by/dotFiles/README.md

 This repository contains some dot files I use on my box.

 * `.emacs`: emacs configuration file.
-It's quite dirty, still it makes the job done.
+It's quite dirty, still it makes the job done

-* `.aliases`: easy to understand.
+* `.aliases`: easy to understand

 * `bin/`: a few binaries added to my path
   * `batteryInfo`: information about battery